Jerry Mays (defensive lineman)

 Gerald Avery "Jerry" Mays (November 24, 1939 – July 17, 1994) was an American professional football player who was a defensive tackle and defensive end for 10 years with the Dallas Texans/Kansas City Chiefs.
-He played in the American Football League (AFL) for the first nine years, before playing his final season (1970) in the National Football League (NFL) after the AFL-NFL merger.
+He played in the American Football League (AFL) for his first nine years, before playing his final season (1970) in the National Football League (NFL) after the AFL-NFL merger.
 Mays was an AFL All-Star and All-AFL selection on multiple occasions, and was named by the Pro Football Hall of Fame to the AFL's All-Time Team.
 Mays played on three AFL championships teams.
 He played in Super Bowls I and IV.
 He played college football for the SMU Mustangs, and was a first-team All-Southwest Conference selection his senior year, even though his team was winless that season.

 Early life

 Mays was born on November 24, 1939, in Dallas, Texas to Avery Mays and Eva Blanche (Ponder) Mays.
 Avery was a builder and real estate developer in Dallas and served as a Dallas Chamber of Commerce president and on the board of Lone Star Gas Company, among many other public and private leadership positions.
 Avery Mays also unsuccessfully ran for mayor of Dallas.
 Mays had one older sister, Joyce (Mays) Thompson a public school teacher in Dallas.
 Mays started working for his father at nine years old.
 Growing up he worked after school and during the summers cleaning up construction sites for his father's company, Mays Construction Co.

 Mays attended Sunset High School in Dallas.
 At Sunset, Mays was student body president, senior class president, a Lt.
 Governor of Texas' Boys State, and a member of the National Honor Society.
 He played on the football team, where he was an All-State lineman in 1956.
 He was captain of the football team.
 Mays led Sunset to the Sanger Trophy, awarded to the Dallas high school football team having the best record.
 Mays also threw the shot put on Sunset's track and field team, and came in second in a statewide track meet in the shot put.